carissaph/carissaph.github.io/README.md

 - B.S., Agronomy, Minor in English Literature | National Chung Hsing University (_June 2010_)

 ## Work Experience
-**Analytics Engineer @ UScellular (_January 2022 - Present_)**
+**Analytics Engineer @ UScellular (acquired by T-Mobile, January 2023 – August 2025)**
+- Built a graph database in Python using API data to map backhaul inefficiencies across 7,500+ towers, enabling prioritized resolution of customer-impacting network issues.
+- Developed a concentric circle approximation method to quantify geohashes around cell towers, delivering coverage capacity insights for 4,000+ UScellular sites.
-- Develop a approximation method to appoarch tower coverage capacity and evaluate the colocation opportunities which detect 60% coverage capacity and match 25% of UScellular sites for colocation opportunities.
+- Performed densification analysis combining population data and Voronoi diagrams to identify colocation opportunities with T-Mobile sites, matching 25% of UScellular sites for strategic network expansion.
-- Perform statistical analyses (T-tests and binomial tests) on a dataset of 4.5 million customers, evaluating 3G sunset trials and recommending network performance improvements within the USellular footprint.
+- Conducted T-tests and binomial tests on 4.5 million customer records to evaluate 3G sunset trials and recommend targeted network performance improvements.
+- Spearheaded development of a Tableau handset anomaly detection dashboard used by two cross-functional teams, reducing troubleshooting time by 30%.
+- Migrated 50+ Linux shell scripts to Talend, streamlining ETL processes and achieving 25% automation script backup on a centralized platform.
+- Extracted and analyzed data from OracleDB, PostgreSQL, and Spark using SQL and Python to deliver monthly executive performance reports.

 **Data Scientist Intern @ Bayer (_May 2022 - August 2022_)**
-- Developed machine learning models (Decision Tree and Random Forest) using Python, TensorFlow, and geospatial libraries and statistical models (Regression and Linear model) on remote sensing and environmental factors data.
+- Developed machine learning models (Decision Tree, Random Forest) using Python, TensorFlow, and geospatial libraries on remote sensing and environmental data, reducing RMSE from 0.65 to 0.10.
-- Collaborated with two R&D teams to demonstrate the practical application of models and data pipelines, deploying them to stakeholders that optimized supply chain logistics, enabling stakeholders to make data-driven decisions.
+- Collaborated with two R&D teams to deploy ML models and data pipelines that optimized supply chain logistics and enabled data-driven stakeholder decisions.

 **Project Manager @ Sinotech Environmental Technology & Taiwan Water Resources Bureau(_Febuary 2017 - July 2021_)**
-- Oversaw a $550K R&D project, achieving a 30% profit margin, while providing data-driven consultations to 9 institutions on environmental, social, and governance (ESG) systems and business operations.
+- Oversaw a $550K R&D project with a 30% profit margin, delivering ESG data-driven consultations to 9 institutions.
-- Conducted clustering analysis on 10,000+ energy consumption records and 25 socioeconomic factors, revealing distinct categories of energy consumption behavior
+- Conducted clustering analysis on 10,000+ energy consumption records and 25 socioeconomic factors to uncover distinct behavioral categories.
-- Designed decision trees using data from 1,000+ consumer questionnaires to identify energy consumption behaviors and validate behavioral assumptions.
+- Designed decision trees from 1,000+ consumer questionnaires to identify energy consumption behaviors and validate assumptions.
+- Ran Monte Carlo simulations on 10,000+ environmental samples to assess health risks based on hazard ratios of 8 heavy metal contaminants.

 ## Projects
+### Network Intelligence Platform: Backhaul Analysis & Handset Anomaly Detection at UScellular
+To address growing network complexity after T-Mobile's acquisition of UScellular, two interconnected analytics solutions were developed using **Python, SQL**, and **Tableau**.
+A **graph database** was constructed from API data to map backhaul inefficiencies across 7,500+ towers, enabling engineering teams to identify and prioritize customer-impacting issues.
+In parallel, a **Tableau anomaly detection dashboard** was built to surface handset irregularities in real time, allowing two cross-functional teams to cut troubleshooting time by 30%.
+Together, these tools improved network visibility and accelerated operational response across the UScellular footprint.

 ### Enhancing Model Validation with a Machine Learning Approach for Optimal Crop Recommendation

-A machine learning-driven validation strategy was developed using **Python** and an **AWS**-based data pipeline to assess model accuracy in recommending the best crop of the year.
-This data-driven approach leveraged satellite remote sensing features and soil content characteristics across geographical variations.
-By strategically selecting spatial samples and evaluating them through spatial correlation metrics, the method effectively captured regional dependencies.
-The proposed approach, implemented within a scalable AWS workflow, significantly improved cross-validation performance, reducing the Mean Squared Error (MSE) from 0.65 to 0.10.
+A machine learning-driven validation strategy was developed using **Python** and an **AWS**-based data pipeline to assess model accuracy in recommending the optimal crop of the year.
+This approach leveraged satellite remote sensing features and soil characteristics across diverse geographies.
+By strategically selecting spatial samples and evaluating them through spatial correlation metrics, the method effectively captured regional dependencies — reducing Mean Squared Error (MSE) from 0.65 to 0.10 within a scalable AWS workflow.

 ![Enhancing Model Validation Study](assets/img/Model_Validation.png)